MahmoudGamal33/upload-to-google-storage-bash-script/README.md

 3. Replace the UPLOAD_ARCHIVE variable value with the path to the file you want to upload:

    UPLOAD_ARCHIVE="path_to_your_file_to_upload"

+4. Replace the bucket_name variable value with your Cloud Storage bucket name: local bucket_name="your_bucket_name"

-4. Make the script executable: chmod +x upload_to_google_storage.sh
+5. Make the script executable: chmod +x upload_to_google_storage.sh

-5. Run the script:
+6. Run the script:
    ./upload_to_google_storage.sh

    The script will output the HTTP status code indicating the success or failure of the upload.
 If the upload is successful, you will see a "200" status code.